What is ectropion surgery?

 Ectropion surgery may have a scar at the incision site, but it is usually not obvious.
 Dr. Liu makes the incision in the lateral upper lid crease, next to the eye, or right by the eyelashes to help minimize the visible scarring.
 Non-specialized surgeons typically have results with more visible scarring.

 Ectropion surgery is generally a very safe procedure.
 When considering any eyelid surgery, it is important to inform your surgeon of any abnormalities of your eyes, vision, or your general medical health.
-Dr. Liu requires all eyelid surgery patients to have a full eye exam with dilation completed within the last year before scheduling surgery.

 It is important to remember that while all surgery carries some risks, even when performed by the most highly trained surgeon and at the best facilities.
 Below are some of the more common risks associated with eyelid surgery: